 Today we start the final leg south, to the end of the world and Torres del Paine, Patagonia.
 Upon arrival in Punta Arenas, we drive five hours to the world-famous Torres del Paine National Park.
 On the way, we stop in the small but lively town of Puerto Natales for lunch and a chance to stretch our legs.
 This is the last town before entering the park.
 We continue on our scenic drive and arrive in time to check into our hotel before dinner.
 Our guide will go over tomorrow’s itinerary and help prepare everyone for the day, covering topics such as what to wear and what to bring in your daypack.
 Afterward, we feast on the first of many meals with ingredients from the property’s own farm.
 All meals included.

-Driving: 5 hours
+Van transfer: 5 hours

-Today we have the demanding, but highly rewarding hike towards the Paine Towers ahead of us.
+Today we have the demanding, highly rewarding hike towards the Paine Towers ahead of us.
 We follow a trail that leads across the Ascencio River, then climbs steeply uphill, parallel to the river's right bank.
 As we gain altitude, we have excellent vistas of the Paine River, winding its way through the surrounding countryside below.
 We cross a boulder moraine to reach the high cirque, where we find the basecamp from which expert climbers from around the world attempt to scale the Towers' walls.
 Before us lies an awe-inspiring landscape: the near-vertical granite Towers, rocky moraines, and hanging glaciers—all surrounding a lovely, vibrantly turquoise tarn.
 After a picnic lunch beneath the Towers we head back the way we came and return to the lodge.
 All meals included.

 Hiking: 12 miles (8–9 hours), Elevation gain/loss: +4,000' / -4,000'